-1.6 Institutional Review Board (IRB) Approval
+2.6 Institutional Review Board (IRB) Approval

-All research involving human or animal participants or subjects conducted by students, faculty, and staff at Fayetteville State University must be approved by the FSU Institutional Review Board (IRB) before the study is conducted.
-If the proposed study involves subjects from an external agency (e.g., public school, another university), approval must be obtained from the external agency before requesting IRB approval from FSU.
+All research involving human or animal participants or subjects conducted by students, faculty, and staff at FSU must be approved by the FSU Institutional Review Board (IRB) before the study is conducted.
+If the proposed study involves subjects from an external agency (e.g., public school, another university), approval must be obtained from the external agency prior to requesting IRB approval from FSU.
 Documentation of the approval from the external agency must be attached to the FSU IRB application packet.
-No surveys, tests administration, or data collection of any type is to be conducted before FSU IRB approval has been granted.
+No surveys, test administration, or data collection of any type is to be conducted before FSU IRB approval has been granted.

 Persons involved in research are expected to be committed to the highest standards of integrity and ethical behaviors.
-Persons involved in any phase of research are expected to be knowledgeable of and abide by the University's Human Subjects Policy.
+Persons involved in any phase of research are expected to be knowledgeable of and abide by the university's Human Subjects Policy.
 Failure to comply with the policy will be considered a violation and will be dealt with accordingly.
-For forms and more information on the IRB process, see the following link: https://www.uncfsu.edu/research/for-researchers
+Students are advised to discuss with their advisory committee chair any questions or concerns they have regarding the implementation of their research according to the policy.
+For forms and more information on the IRB process, please see the FSU Office of Sponsored Research Programs (OSRP) website.

 The request for IRB approval must be submitted with either the prospectus or full proposal.
 It is recommended that the request be submitted after the theoretical framework of the study has been agreed on by the full committee.
-Persons conducting research are required to complete the computer-based training located at https://about.citiprogram.org/en/homepage/ before submitting requests to OSRP.
+Persons conducting research are required to complete the computer based training located at https://about.citiprogram.org/en/homepage/ before submitting requests to OSRP.
 A copy of the Certificate of Completion received after completing the training must be submitted with the IRB application.
 Make and retain a copy of your completed application packet with signatures for your records.

-The appropriate completed and signed forms are to be submitted to the department for approval before being submitted to the Office of Sponsored Research and Programs (OSRP) for review by the IRB.
-The department will return the approved forms to the dissertation chair for submission to the Office of Sponsored Research and Programs.
-Students must submit a copy of the IRB approval letter to the dissertation chair and to the department before they begin conducting the study.
+The appropriate completed and signed forms are to be submitted to the department chair for approval before being submitted to the OSRP for review by the IRB.
+The department chair will return the approved forms to the thesis or dissertation advisory committee chair for submission to the OSRP.
+Students must submit a copy of the IRB approval letter to the advisory committee chair, department chair, and college dean before they begin conducting the study.
 Therefore, students should plan to submit the application for IRB approval as soon as their proposal is approved.

-1.7 Dissertation Oral Defense
+2.7 Thesis and Dissertation Oral Defense